rpwillis/SharePoint-Learning-Kit/Samples/BasicWebPlayer/ReadMe.txt

 similar to SharePoint Learning Kit -- both support playback of SCORM 2004, SCORM 1.2, and Class Server LRM and IMS+ content -- but there are some differences, such as the following:

-  -- SLK requires Windows SharePoint Services 2007, SQL Server 2005, and Windows Server 2003.
+  -- SLK requires Windows SharePoint Services 2007, SQL Server 2005, and Windows Server 2003, and
+     .NET 3.0.
 BasicWebPlayer does not require SharePoint (but does require SQL Server and Windows Server).

   -- Both SLK and BasicWebPlayer support the concepts of self-assignment, i.e. a user assigning
      content to themself so they can "execute" it.
 SLK also supports the concept of assigning